Beauty

 Wafts of freshly laundered cotton and lavender, perky summer citrus, and sweet vanilla beans; fragrant, resinous oud, spicy incense, smokey warm wood: the multi-scented and multifaceted world of perfume offers endless possibilities of personalisation.

-Niche perfumers lead the way for olfactory trends, according to Swedish brand No Ordinary Scent's founder Sandra Kinnmark.
-“There's a growing interest for genuine craftsmanship and expressing individuality,” she says.
-"Customer demand is shifting from celebrity launches to personalised olfactive identities.
+Niche perfumers lead the way for olfactory trends, and according to Swedish brand No Ordinary Scent's founder Sandra Kinnmark, “there's a growing interest for genuine craftsmanship and expressing individuality.
 We don't want to smell like anybody else than ourselves now.”
-“For me, the market is growing so fast that it is difficult to catch any direction of where the trends are going,” adds Mai Britt Østergaard Nielsen, head of marketing and PR at Danish beauty brand Alûstre, highlighting the important of individuality.

-Below, we tap expert noses from the Nordics to weigh in on three perfume trends to consider when switching up your scent this summer:
+Below, we tap the three most influential perfume trends to consider when switching up your scent this summer:

 1